bbeaudry/pdf-generator/README.md

 This extension contributes the following settings:

-* `pdfGenerator.resource.pythonPath"`: the Python path used to run the Python script
+* `pdfGenerator.resource.pythonPath`: the Python path used to run the Python script.

 ## Release Notes

 ### 1.0.0

+Initial release.

+### 1.1.0

+Updated the python script to work on Python <3.0.0.
+Tested from Python v2.7.13 to v3.6.1.

 ## Contributions

-We would be love to have you contribute on PDF Generator ❤️ Here's the repo: https://github.com/bbeaudry/pdf-generator.
+Want to contribute to PDF Generator and make it better? ⭐️ Here's the repo: https://github.com/bbeaudry/pdf-generator.